 Interior design has a specific visibility problem: the market is fragmented, search behavior is research-heavy (clients often spend weeks browsing before contacting anyone), and the visual nature of the work means your online presence does double duty as both a sales tool and a ranking signal.

 Here's the exact local SEO system that gets interior designers found and hired.
+It builds on the fundamentals of what local SEO is and the mechanics of how to rank higher on Google Maps, applied specifically to design studios.

 Interior design clients don't always search the same way clients in other local service categories do.
 Understanding this shapes your entire keyword strategy.